How To Calculate Reflux Ratio In Distillation Column

 The tray or plates are located inside the column and serve as an interface between liquid and vapor phases.
 The primary function of the trays is to provide an area for liquid droplets to accumulate before falling back into the liquid phase below.
 This increases the efficiency of mass transfer between phases and improves separation.
 The trays also help maintain optimum vapor velocity for efficient condensation in the condenser.

-See also Is Distilled Water Conductive
+See also What Water Is Distilled Brand

 Sieve Trays